-I’ve been artist in residence for ArtSway, New Media Scotland and the ESRC Genomics Policy and Research Forum at the University of Edinburgh (2006-2007), among others.
+I’ve been artist in residence for ArtSway, New Media Scotland and the ESRC Genomics Policy and Research Forum at the University of Edinburgh (2006-2007), and OCAT Shenzhen, among others.
 In 2004 I was awarded an Arts Council England / English Heritage Artist’s Fellowship.
 In 2006 I was commissioned to make the film Qingdao 58 Middle in China.
-A year later I returned to China to work at Contemporary Art Terminal/He Xiangning Art Museum in Shenzhen.

 I’m the author of two published novels (Their Heads Are Anonymous and Monkey Boys.)
 Uncanny Valley: Collected Short Stories was published in 2008.
 I was involved publicly as an editor (and behind the scenes as a board member and advisor) with the new fiction site Pulp.Net from its foundation in 2003 until it went on hiatus at the end of 2009, which turned out to be a permanent one.
 I made my first film in 2000, with Joe Magee: Hypnomart for Channel 4 Television’s ‘Animate!’.
 I also regularly take part in readings, talks, lectures and participatory arts work with people from school age upwards, and I sometimes to commission for blogs, newspapers, art magazines, public agencies or private companies.
 Recent (2016) examples include work for Metal and Southend Borough Council, an Italian design company and writing a regular column about art for Sluice magazine.

 I was an Associate Artist at ArtSway Gallery until their closure in 2012, having worked with them in various ways since 2002.